cometicon/cometicon.github.io/_pages/about.md

 # PhD project
 My research aimed to improve the analysis of spinal deformities through external static and dynamic assessments.
+For this purpose, we employed deep-learning techniques and created subject-specific kinematic models correlating the internal and external specificities of the patients.
-You can found more details about my work in the page [PhD](/phd/).
+You can find more details about my work on the page [PhD](/phd/).

 ![Scoliosis Studies](/images/scoliosis_study_smaller.png)